amelinagzz/GIFmaker/README.md

 We need a few constants, add them as you learn what they do.

-Our GIF will transition from one color to another. `frameCount` is the number of frames that transition is going to take.
+Our GIF will transition from one color to another. `frameCount` is the number of frames that the transition is going to take.
 Let’s start with a value of 50.

 `let frameCount = 50`